Engineering Manufacturing Technician Apprenticeship (Standard)

 – Use problem solving tools.

-– Analyse and interpret data and information in order to generate manufacturing engineering documentation.
+– Analyse and interpret data and information.

 – Use lean tools and techniques.

-– Apply documentation control processes and procedures such as format, location, access, authorisation.
+– Apply documentation control processes and procedures.

-– Use financial planning, recording and review processes and documentation.
+– Use financial planning, recording and review.

-– Use computer based software system/packages.
+– Use computer-based software system/packages.

 – Operate in a systematic, proactive and transparent way.

-– Comply with statutory and organisational health and safety regulations and policies at all times.
+– Comply with statutory and organisational regulations.

-– Create and maintain positive, professional, trusting and ethical working relationships.
+– Create positive working relationships.